elementary/website/docs/code/reference.md

 ## Use of '=' in place of 'set'

-In places or operations where you would otherwise use 'set' , you should make use of '=' instead.
+In places or operations where you would otherwise use `set` , you should make use of `=` instead.

-For example , instead of using
+For example, instead of using

          set_can_focus(false);